-Students, parents, and staff are responsible for becoming knowledgeable of the entire contents of this handbook.
+Students, parents, and staff are responsible for reading this entire handbook.

 The Red Clay Consolidated School District Board of Education has adopted "Student Behavior Standards."
 All students will receive Behavior Remarks 01 (Exceeds Behavior Standards), 02 (Meets Behavior Standards), 03 (Approaching Behavior Standards), or 04 (Does Not Meet Behavioral Standards) in all subject areas on their report cards.